 Depending on how heavy handed you are when dipping out batter, this recipe makes 14-16 potato pancakes.
 That’s 3 rounds of griddle flipping.
 I’ve had my Presto griddle for years.
 As long as you don’t use metal spatulas on the surface, it holds up really well.

-Other than being nearby to keep an eye on things, you don’t need to be actively engaged in cooking.
-I usually put away clean dishes from the night before or do some meal prep for another night that week.
-I have roasted red peppers to turn into pasta sauce and made granola while making potato pancakes for dinner.
-That’s another dinner half prepped and breakfasts for the week.
+Other than being nearby to keep an eye on things, I don’t need to be actively engaged in cooking.
+I usually put away clean dishes from the night before or do meal prep for another night that week.
+I’ve roasted red peppers to turn into pasta sauce and made granola while making potato pancakes for dinner.
+That’s another dinner half prepped and breakfast for the week.
 Boom.
-Winning at this adulting thing.
+Efficiency.

 An easy potato recipe that works for dinner, sides, or breakfast.